rizMehdi/nightcoreify-app/README.md

 ### Clarification on "random" YouTube videos

 There's no easy way to find a totally random video on YouTube, much less one belonging to a certain category (music in my case), at least that I can find.
 So what the script does is generate a 4-character string, add `v=` to the beginning, add `-nightcore` to the end so it doesn't nightcore any pre-existing nightcore, and search for it in the music category.
 This returns a bunch of videos with that 4-character string in the name, or with that string at the beginning of their ID (hence the `v=`).
 Definitely not random, but this is the best method I can think of with what I have.

-Also, thanks Google, for making your API so enormous. ;)

 ## Requirements
 - Python 3.8